-The Committee's extensive process of developing a comprehensive, bipartisan legislative proposal to repeal the SGR culminated on July 31 when Representatives Michael Burgess, MD (R-TX), Fred Upton (R-MI, Chairman of the Energy and Commerce Committee), Joe Pitts (R-PA, Chairman of the Energy and Commerce Health Subcommittee), Henry Waxman (D-CA, Ranking Member on the Energy and Commerce Committee), Frank Pallone (D-NJ, Ranking Member of the Energy and Commerce Health Subcommittee) and John Dingell (D-MI) introduced H.R.
+The Committee's extensive process of developing a comprehensive, bipartisan legislative proposal to repeal the SGR culminated on July 31 when Representatives Michael Burgess, MD (R-TX), Fred Upton (R-MI, Chairman of the Energy and Commerce Committee), Joe Pitts (R-PA, Chairman of the Energy and Commerce Health Subcommittee), Henry Waxman (D-CA, then Ranking Member on the Energy and Commerce Committee, now retired), Frank Pallone (D-NJ, then Ranking Member of the Energy and Commerce Health Subcommittee) and John Dingell (D-MI, now retired) introduced H.R.
 2810, the Medicare Patient Access and Quality Improvement Act of 2013.

 In lieu of the scheduled reimbursement cuts associated with the SGR, H.R.
-2810 seeks to accomplish three primary goals: providing physicians with a period of budgetary certainty, developing a modified fee-for-service system, and accelerating the movement towards reimbursing physicians through alternative payment models.
+2810 sought to accomplish three primary goals: provide physicians with a period of budgetary certainty, develop a modified fee-for-service system, and accelerate the movement towards reimbursing physicians through alternative payment models.

-Phase 1 of the plan focuses on repealing the SGR, as well as providing a statutorily defined five year period of “stable” payment rates.
-Between 2014 and 2018, payments to physicians who treat Medicare patients will increase by 0.5% in comparison to current rates.
+Phase 1 of the plan focused on repealing the SGR, as well as providing a statutorily defined five year period of “stable” payment rates.
+Between 2014 and 2018, payments to physicians treating Medicare patients would increase by 0.5% in comparison to current rates.

-Phase 2 of the SGR reform plan focuses on reforming the current fee-for-service payment system in favor of rewarding physicians who “provide high quality care."
-Starting in 2019, under the newly created Quality Update Incentive Program (QUIP), physicians who successfully meet a series of quality measures and clinical improvement activities within a self-selected peer cohort have the opportunity of gaining an additional 1% increase in Medicare payments.
-Conversely, physicians who score poorly on this collection of quality measures and clinical improvement activities face a 1% reduction in Medicare payment rates.
-Physicians who elect not to participate in the modified fee-for-service system are automatically subjected to a 5% reduction in Medicare payment rates.
+Phase 2 of the SGR reform plan focused on reforming the current fee-for-service payment system in favor of rewarding physicians who “provide high quality care."
+Starting in 2019, under the newly created Quality Update Incentive Program (QUIP), physicians who successfully met a series of quality measures and clinical improvement activities within a self-selected peer cohort were given the opportunity of gaining an additional 1% increase in Medicare payments.
+Conversely, physicians who scored poorly on this collection of quality measures and clinical improvement activities faced a 1% reduction in Medicare payment rates.
+Physicians who elected not to participate in the modified fee-for-service system were automatically subjected to a 5% reduction in Medicare payment rates.

-Finally, under Phase 3 the legislation creates a framework for physicians to develop, test, and seek approval from the Secretary of Health and Human Services (HHS) for alternative payment models.
+Finally, Phase 3 of the legislation created a framework for physicians to develop, test, and seek approval from the Secretary of Health and Human Services (HHS) for alternative payment models.
 Although patient centered medical homes, accountable care organizations, and variations on either episodic or bundled payments are the most common form of alternative payment models currently employed within the health care system, H.R.
-2810 thoroughly encourages physicians to collaborate and develop new, innovative ways to treat patients.
-Physicians can opt-out of the traditional or modified fee-for-service system at any time in favor of an approved alternative payment model.
-The policy parameters of the approved alternative payment model govern reimbursement for participating physicians.
+2810 thoroughly encouraged physicians to collaborate and develop new, innovative ways to treat patients.
+Physicians were permitted to opt-out of the traditional or modified fee-for-service system at any time in favor of an approved alternative payment model.
+The policy parameters of the approved alternative payment model governed reimbursement for participating physicians.

 H.R.
-2810 also mandates that the Secretary of Health and Human Services provide a report to Congress on the effectiveness of clinical decision support (CDS) tools within the Medicare system.
-This report, which must be completed a year after the bill’s enactment, must also include specific recommendations for how CDS tools should be employed.
+2810 also mandated that the Secretary of Health and Human Services provide a report to Congress on the effectiveness of clinical decision support (CDS) tools within the Medicare system.
+This report, which was required to be completed a year after the bill’s enactment, mandated the inclusion of specific recommendations for how CDS tools should be employed.
 It is important to note that Energy and Commerce Committee decided not to outline how Congress plans to cover the cost of repealing the SGR.
 Instead, the Energy and Commerce Committee elected to develop the key characteristics of the new physician reimbursement system while leaving the decisions over financial offsets to both the House Ways and Means and Senate Finance Committees.

 Legislative Update on H.R.
 2810, Medicare Patient Access and Quality Improvement Act of 2013